gewebe/SyliusVATPlugin/README.md

     * Country is same as selected country
     * Validity using [VIES API](http://ec.europa.eu/taxation_customs/vies/) for EU VAT number
  * Revalidate customers VAT numbers after a given time
- * Installer for EU VAT rates with countries and zones
- * Placing an order in the EU without VAT if
+ * Placing an order without VAT in the EU, if
-    * Customers billing country is different from shop billing data
     * VAT number validation was successful
+    * Customers taxation country is different from shop billing country

 ## Installation